 Answers to the questions above may lead anywhere from the purchase of an entry-level Roland digital, to a quality acoustic rental at just over $100 per month, to a Steinway Spirio | r at well over $100,000.
 The range is truly that wide.
 Most importantly, if the piano fit is right, the goal of VALUE has been achieved, to provide the best quality affordable piano for a beginner’s success, inspiration, and enjoyment.

 Offers flexibility for folks not ready to purchase or who prefer a step-by-step longer-range piano plan with a solid quality acoustic piano.
 Up to 12 months of rent can be applied toward purchase.
 Credit approval is required, with arranged automatic deduction payments.
 See rental page.

 Offers lower purchase price.
 Never needs to be tuned.
 Receive 100% of your purchase price as trade value towards any piano of double value for up to 5 years.
 Roland currently offers desirable interest-free financing for 12 months.
 Scholarship or value certificate option with school or teacher affiliate on a new digital purchase.

-My picks: HP702, HP704 for child/teen/adult.
-DP603 for teen/adult.
+Picks: HP702, HP704 for child/teen/adult.
 HP704 offers outstanding value over time and is our best seller with state-of-the-art touch and tone, 10-year manufacturer’s warranty parts + labor, and piano essentials kit.
 A student will not outgrow this model quickly.
 Prices range from low $2K to mid $3K exclusive of tax and delivery.

 This collection of pianos includes many options in new/used/rental return/trade-in/ and consignment upright and grand pianos.
 I advise folks if they are stretching their budget to afford a Steinway-designed Essex, it is a wonderful choice.
 With a Steinway-designed piano, they will benefit from longer sustain, a smooth key action, and a lively colorful tone.